itspatkar/Assets/Assets/cyber.md

 - Defensive Security (Blue Team) - Defending/Protecting/Preventing : Defensive security is the process of protecting an organization's network and computer systems by analyzing and securing any potential digital threats; learn more in the digital forensics room.

 - Security Operations Center (SOC) : Security Operations Center (SOC) is a team of IT security professionals tasked with monitoring, preventing , detecting , investigating, and responding to threats within a company’s network and systems.

+- Open source intelligence (OSINT) is the act of gathering and analyzing publicly available data for intelligence purposes.

 - Threat Intelligence : Threat intelligence aims to gather information to help the company better prepare against potential adversaries.